 Fun Things to Do Inside and Outside Theme ParksWalt Disney World® Resort shaped the young city of Orlando into one of the world's most popular leisure travel destinations.
 On average, nearly two-thirds of domestic visitors head for the theme parks.
 But while Disney is the centerpiece of Orlando's appeal, the City Beautiful delivers more than fantasy and fast rides.

 There are dozens of county and state parks in which to hike, bike or engage in water sports, and wild Florida, in all its natural splendor—is closer than you think.
-Nature-oriented diversions such as botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were early tourist draws, and still are.
+Nature-oriented diversions such as botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were tourist draws in the early years, and still are.
 Since 1949, Gatorland has thrilled onlookers with dangerous stunts pitting man against reptile.

 Orlando began as a small settlement with a cattle ranch and a trading post; by 1890 the “cow town” had expanded, with all the trappings of 19th-century success.
 The postwar period ushered in dynamic growth.
-Kennedy Space Center created new jobs, and the resulting economic activity spawned new businesses.
-KSC entered the tourism race when it opened its visitors complex in 1967, taking its first small step towards becoming a major attraction.
+Kennedy Space Center created jobs and even entered the tourism race when it opened its visitors complex in 1967.

 Central Florida's Disney story began in the mid-1960s, when visionary “Uncle Walt” Disney paid a series of hush-hush visits to the swamplands of southwest Orange County.
 Secretive property deals soon followed, sparking questions about the mysterious doings south of town.
 The answer came in 1971 when Magic Kingdom® Park became Orlando's first theme park.
 In the decades since then, expansions have presented Epcot®, Disney's Hollywood Studios®, Disney's Animal Kingdom® Theme Park and two water parks.
 Also adding convenience are hotel accommodations, restaurants, entertainment areas and golf courses.